jrzimmerman/HRRP/exercise01/challenge.md

 # Race Advisor

-* Are you trying to decide your next race?
+* Trying to find your next race?

-* Do you want to give feedback on the race you just finished?
+* Want to give feedback on the race you just finished?

-* Want to know the best spot to park on race day?
+* Searching for the best spot to park on race day?

-* No more showing up to races with no idea how your experience will be.
+* Say goodbye to showing up to races without knowing how your experience will be.

 ## Welcome to Race Advisor!